-Most people recognize John Muir (Scottish-American, 1838–1914) for spearheading the creation of Yosemite National Park (1890) and founding the Sierra Club (1892).
-Few know about the writer-naturalist’s love of glaciers, which began when he proposed that Yosemite Valley was formed by the movement of ice-age glaciers.
+Most people identify John Muir (Scottish-American, 1838–1914) with advancing the establishment of Yosemite National Park (1890) and founding the Sierra Club (1892).
+Few know about the writer-naturalist’s passion for glaciers, which began when he realized that Yosemite Valley was formed by the movement of ice-age glaciers.

-Because he had never seen a glacier, Muir made several expeditions to Glacier Bay, Alaska, to observe and describe them.
-His writings, published in a San Francisco newspaper, stimulated tourism to the ice.
+In order to study actual formations, Muir journeyed to Glacier Bay, Alaska, to observe and describe them.
+His writings, published in a San Francisco newspaper, enticed tourists to the region.

 Top: G.D.
 Hazzard, East shoreline of Muir Inlet, Glacier Bay National Park and Preserve, Alaska, 1880s-1890s, Courtesy of Glacier Bay National Park and Preserve Archive; Bottom: Bruce F. Molnia, same view, August 11, 2005, Courtesy of US Geological Survey

 He discovered and named Muir Glacier in 1879.
-The comparative photographs displayed here dramatize the retreat of Muir Glacier by more than 31 miles (50 km) between the 1880s and 2005.
+The comparative photographs displayed here represent the extreme retreat of Muir Glacier by more than 31 miles (50 km) between the 1880s and 2005.
 Scientists no longer classify it as a tidewater glacier that reaches the sea.

-In 1887, Muir commissioned the artist Thomas Hill (American, 1829– 1908) to document the glacier.
+In 1887, Muir commissioned Thomas Hill (American, 1829– 1908) to depict Muir Glacier.
 The painting was reproduced on the cover of Muir’s book Travels in Alaska (1915).
-Hill visited Glacier Bay on a recently inaugurated tourist steamship.
-Rowboats ferried passengers on shore, where they were greeted by Tlingit residents.
-Muir believed that native Alaskans provided a model of how to live in harmony with nature.
+Hill visited Glacier Bay on a recently introduced steamship for tourists.
+Rowboats ferried passengers on shore, where they were greeted by Tlingit residents (included in the painting).
+Muir believed that native Alaskans offered a model for living in balance with the natural world.